How can I reuse or recycle … bulk-buy rice bags?

 I was just wondering if anyone has suggestions for reusing the cloth bags that bulk rice comes in?
 I’ve seen suggestions for making them into tote bags but I would love to get more ideas.

-Around here, they tend to be plastic-coated cloth or just plastic – but either way, ripe for re-using.
+Around here, they tend to be plastic-coated cloth or just woven plastic – but either way, ripe for re-using.

 So any suggestions?